KuangjuX/KuangjuX.github.io/index.md

 ## Awards

+- NSCSCC Team Competition Thrid Prize in 2022

-- Operating System Competition in 2021 Three Prize in Team Competition
+- OSCOMP Team Competition Thrid Prize in 2021

-- Summer 2021 The Best Quality Award(only 5)
+- The Best Quality Award in Summer 2021

 ## Experiences